Nuclei - Automated Vulnerability Scanning Tool

 help

-You can run and test your target using below one liner command.
-This command will test the target against all cves available in database.
+You can run and test your target using the below one-liner command.
+This command will test the target against all cves available in the database.

-Here, target file have list of urls that need to be scan and it is using with -l option.
-Option -t pair with type of templates (e.g. cves).
+Here, the target file has a list of URLs that need to be scanned and it is using with -l option.
+Option -t pair with the type of templates (e.g. cves).

-If no issues found, display message will be "No results found.
+If no issues are found, the display message will be "No results found.
 Better luck next time!".

 nuclei -l <target-list> -t cves